 And when we fight for the cup that we earn, we merit the cup of God’s wrath.
 God didn’t make us to be self-sustaining worker-bees.
 God made us to be vessels of glory, cups, that receive the work of Jesus.
 We all have battles to fight, but the greatest one is to let Jesus fight for us, while we drink of His cup.

 Psalm 23:5 – “You prepare a table before me in the presence of my enemies; you anoint my head with oil; my cup overflows.”

-It’s peculiar timing for a feast, given that enemies are all around David.
+It’s peculiar timing for a feast with enemies all around David.
 But Jesus has a statement to make; we can have His cup, because He took ours.
 If we’re going to sit down and feast and drink in the presence of our enemies, then someone has to fight our battles, and the real slim shady stood up, and His name is Jesus.
-He doesn’t just give us a cup, He gives us an overflowing cup.
+He takes our cup of fighting and gives us the full cup of receiving His blessing.

 Can you receive that?
 Can you lay your fight aside and surrender to Jesus.
-Can you receive that He wants to give you Himself and fight your battles?
+Can you receive Jesus fighting your battles?
 Can you lay aside your ambitions for retaliation, recognition, and reward and receive the better reward that Jesus has won for you?